Basic Race Info

 Please watch Todd Chandler’s Video Race Report for 2016’s race, or read Mid Pack Zach’s UR Mag race report.
 This is the race that launched Kaci Lickteig’s Ultra Trail Running career!

-The Zip-Hoodies are true-to-size, with a "hug" fit and non-shrinking.
-Sizes XS to 2XL.
-No guarantee of shirt or proper size if you sign up after Feb 10, 2020.
+No guarantee of shirt or proper size if you sign up after January 15, 2023.

 Finishers’ distance-specific oval sticker.